 Furthermore, Ukraine’s Ministry of Education is considering the inclusion of our animal welfare education materials in their ‘Innovations in Education Programme’.
 To assist them in their decision, the Ministry has asked us to conduct Education Workshops for the Post Graduate Teacher Training Institutes in more regions of Ukraine.

 We have used all the funds raised for this campaign to start conducting more Education Seminars/Workshops as requested by Ukraine’s Ministry of Education.
-You can read more about these Seminar/Workshops by clicking the following links: Kyiv, Lviv, Melitopol and Mikolaiv.
+You can read more about these Seminar/Workshops by clicking the following links: Kyiv, Lviv, Melitopol, Mikolaiv and Brody.

 As you can see we have already made a great start, but now your help is needed to build and expand our programme to even more cities in Ukraine.